lRainZz/scs-mod-comp-checker/README.md

 more files are conflicted.
 To fine tune your result, you can use the following cmd line flags.

+If the flag '--ats' is absent, the ETS2 workshop content will be tried to be analyzed.

 All flags must come after the the path to the mod folder if provided!
 'smcc.exe [path-to-mod-directory] [flags]'